HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Experiments

 To evaluate the effectiveness of the proposed TransLU framework, we assess its transferability in crop classification scenarios using the Crop10m dataset.
 This experiment is designed to examine the generalization and scalability of TransLU in real-world applications.
-Specifically, a hierarchical LCLU classification model trained on Sentinel-2 data from the MM-5B dataset is transferred to Crop10m dataset, enabling the expansion of crop categories while preserving the model’s capacity for hierarchical LCLU classification.
+Specifically, a hierarchical LCLU classification model trained on Sentinel-2 source of the MM-5B dataset is transferred to the Crop10m dataset, enabling the expansion of crop categories while preserving the model's capacity for hierarchical LCLU classification.